-- The modeling results indicated that at least half the time Facility withdrawals have limited (if any) influence on the salinities for several reasons.
-First, the Facility does not affect salinity during the period of time when gage flows at Peace River at Arcadia are below the District's low flow cutoff threshold.
-Upstream flows can be below the 130 cfs threshold over extended intervals each year.
+- The modeling results indicated that, much of the time, Facility withdrawals have limited (if any) influence on the salinities for several reasons.
+First, the Facility does not affect salinity during the period of time when combined gage flows at Peace River at Arcadia, Joshua Creek and Horse Creek are below the District's low flow cutoff threshold of 130 Upstream flows can be below the 130 cfs threshold over extended intervals cfs. (typically about 120 days) each year.
 Conversely, also when flows are high enough that a particular reach of the river is always characterized by freshwater conditions, Facility withdrawals cannot affect salinity in that portion of the lower river.
 A somewhat less intuitive finding of the series of "pump tests" was the observation that Facility withdrawals, even during low to moderate flows, primarily only resulted in higher observed salinities during incoming tides.
-Withdrawals seemed to have very little directly measurable influence on salinities during the outgoing and low phases of the daily tidal cycle.
-Since the presented summary statistics were based on hourly estimates (versus daily estimates), it is therefore not surprising that more than half the observations did not predict any differences in salinities with and without withdrawals. - Similar statistical analyses of the relative movement of the monitored isohalines presented in the 2011 HBMP Comprehensive Summary Report indicated that the expected maximum change due to withdrawals has increased from 0.1-0.5 kilometers under the 1996 withdrawals schedule to 1.1-1.4 kilometers in 2011 under the current revised, MFL based withdrawal schedule.
-Again, the largest expected seasonal changes in the movement of the isohalines were projected to occur during the summer months under higher flow conditions.
+Withdrawals therefore seem to have very little directly measurable influence on salinities during the outgoing and low phases of the daily tidal cycle.
+Since the presented summary statistics were based on hourly estimates (versus daily estimates), it is therefore not surprising that more than half the observations did not predict any differences in salinities with and without withdrawals. - Similar statistical analyses of the relative movement of the monitored isohalines presented in the 2011 HBMP Comprehensive Summary Report indicated that the expected / predicted maximum Facility impacted salinity location change due to withdrawals has increased from 0.1-0.5 kilometers location under the 1996 withdrawals schedule to 1.1-1.4 kilometers location in 2011 under the current revised, MFL based withdrawal schedule.
+The results of the 2016 HBMP Comprehensive Sumary Report analyses suggested that under the Facility's revised withdrawal schedule such salinity impacted location movement was estimated to be 0.7 to 1.3 kilometers.
+Smaller changes in isohaline location due to withdrawals are estimated for the peak summer wet season months when flows are naturally higher.
+During such periods, the isohalines naturally, rapidly move further downstream.
+Thus the withdrawal schedule again functions to time the maximum changes due to withdrawals with the periods of highest natural change, limiting the magnitude of potential impacts.

-The results of statistical models presented in this report predict commensurate increases in salinity changes and the movement of isohaline locations resulting from increased Facility withdrawals.
+The results of statistical models presented in the 2011 and 2016 summary reports predict commensurate increases in salinity concentration changes and the movement of isohaline locations resulting from increased Facility withdrawals.
 While the annual averages (mean and median) of projected changes due to actual Facility withdrawals would still remain difficult to measure directly, the modeled estimated largest annual changes in these indicators have increased to detectable levels.
 However, these estimated maximum changes due to actual Facility withdrawals continue to remain small in comparison to the relative far greater magnitude of typical naturally occurring daily, seasonal, and annual variations.
 The Facility's modified withdrawal schedule by design directs the largest volumes of diverted river water to occur during the summer wet season.
-During the summer wet season, salinities and isohaline locations are naturally experiencing a high natural degree of variation in response to increasing freshwater inflows when expected impacts to the downstream estuary from greater withdrawals would be less.
+During the summer wet season, salinities and isohaline locations are naturally experiencing a high natural degree of variation in response to increasing freshwater inflows when expected impacts to the downstream estuary from greater withdrawals would be minimal.

-1.5 2015 Ongoing HBMP Program Study Elements
+1.5 2017 Ongoing HBMP Program Study Elements